BountyHunter1999/Refresher-On-Cloud/dynamodb/README.md

       - Can use auto-scaling to adjust capacity
       - 1 RCU = 1 strongly consistent read/sec for items up to 4KB
       - 1 WCU = 1 write/sec for items up to 1KB
+      - **Use when**: Workloads are predictable, and consistent performance is required.

     - **On-Demand Capacity Mode**:
       - Pay-per-request pricing